The XQuery section (screenshot below) defines options related to the editing and execution of XQuery and XQuery Update documents.

 The following options are available:

 •Serialization: Serialization refers to the way in which text is written to the output document.
 You can choose the serialization method (adaptive*, HTML, JSON, text, XHTML, or XML) and serialization encoding of the output for different types of input.
-Output serialization can be selected separately for XML input and JSON input, separately.
+Output serialization can be selected separately for XML input and JSON input.
 (Note: The adaptive method enables an instance document to be processed without error; It automatically determines the serialization method on the basis of the input document.)

 •Omit XML declaration: Omits the XML declaration in the serialized (output) document.